itisacova/Getting_Cleaning_Data_Week4_Assignment/README.md

   d.
 Appropriately labeled the data set with descriptive variable names.
   e.
 Created a second, independent tidy data set with the average of each variable for each activity and each subject.

-2. “TidyDataset.txt” that provides the output from the Run_analysis.R script
+2. “FinalTidyDataset.txt” that provides the output from the Run_analysis.R script

 3. “CodeBook.md” that describes the variables, the data, and transformations performed to clean up the data.